-- A custom display coprocessor that allows changes to most of the special purpose registers in synchronization with the position of the video beam.
-This allows such special effects as mid-screen changes to the color palette, splitting the screen into multiple horizontal slices each having different video resolutions and color depths, beam synchronized interrupt generation for the 68000 and more.
+- □ A custom graphics coprocessor, called the Copper, that allows changes to most of the special purpose registers in synchronization with the position of the video beam.
+This allows such special effects as mid-screen changes to the color palette, splitting the screen into multiple horizontal slices each having different video resolutions and color depths, beam-synchronized interrupt generation for the 680x0, and more.
 The coprocessor can trigger many times per screen, in the middle of lines, and at the beginning or during the blanking interval.
-The coprocessor itself can directly affect most of the registers in the other custom chips, freeing the 68000 for general computing tasks. - 32 system color registers, each of which contains a twelve bit number as four bits of RED, four bits of GREEN, and four bits of BLUE intensity information.
-This allows a system color palette of 4,096 different choices of color for each register. - Eight reusable 16 bit wide sprites with up to 15 color choices per sprite pixel (when sprites are paired).
+The coprocessor itself can directly affect most of the registers in the other custom chips, freeing the 680x0 for general computing tasks. - 32 system color registers, each of which contains a 12-bit number as four bits of red, four bits of green, and four bits of blue intensity information.
+This allows a system color palette of 4,096 different choices of color for each register. - Eight reusable 16-bit wide sprites with up to 15 color choices per sprite pixel (when sprites are paired).
 A sprite is an easily movable graphics object whose display is entirely independent of the background (called a playfield); sprites can be displayed over or under this background.
 A sprite is 16 low resolution pixels wide and an arbitrary number of lines tall.
 After producing the last line of a sprite on the screen, a sprite DMA channel may be used to produce yet another sprite image elsewhere on screen (with at least one horizontal line between each reuse of a sprite processor).
-Thus, many small sprites can be produced by simply reusing the sprite processors appropriately. - Dynamically controllable inter-object priority, with collision detection.
+Thus, many small sprites can be produced by simply reusing the sprite processors appropriately.

+- Dynamically controllable inter-object priority, with collision detection.
 This means that the system can dynamically control the video priority between the sprite objects and the bitplane backgrounds (playfields).
 You can control which object or objects appear over or under the background at any time.

-Additionally, you can use system hardware to detect collisions between objects and have your program react to such collisions.

-- Custom bit blitter used for high speed data movement, adaptable to bitplane animation.
+Additionally, you can use system hardware to detect collisions between objects and have your program react to such collisions. - □ Custom bit blitter used for high speed data movement, adaptable to bitplane animation.
 The blitter has been designed to efficiently retrieve data from up to three sources, combine the data in one of 256 different possible ways, and optionally store the combined data in a destination area.
-This is one of the situations where the 68000 gives up memory cycles to a DMA channel that can do the job more efficiently (see below).
 The bit blitter, in a special mode, draws patterned lines into rectangularly organized memory regions at a speed of about 1 million dots per second; and it can efficiently handle area fill. - Audio consisting of four digital channels with independently programmable volume and sampling rate.
-The audio channels retrieve their control and data via direct memory access.
+The audio channels retrieve their control and sample data via DMA.
 Once started, each channel can automatically play a specified waveform without further processor interaction.
 Two channels are directed into each of the two stereo audio outputs.
 The audio channels may be linked together to provide amplitude or frequency modulation or both forms of modulation simultaneously. - DMA controlled floppy disk read and write on a full track basis.
 This means that the built-in disk can read over 5600 bytes of data in a single disk revolution (11 sectors of 512 bytes each).